turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 _This_ is when closures get interesting - when that inner functionality is returned.
 You'll notice that when we actually call the methods that are stored in the `counter` object (lines 17-19) we still have access to the variable `count`.

 Because of the way that our code is written and returned, JavaScript knows not to garbage collect the variable of count.
-There is no way to mutate or overwrite it `count` because it is completely protected within the closure.
+There is no way to mutate or overwrite `count` because it is completely protected within the closure.
 It's only accessible through the functions provided by the closure itself.
 Simply put, a closure is the ability of a function to remember the environment in which it was created.

 You can find some practical uses for closure [here](https://stackoverflow.com/questions/2728278/what-is-a-practical-use-for-a-closure-in-javascript).

 #### Your challenge

 Create a function called `createGreeting` that declares a variable called `myName` and an inner function that is returned.
-When the created function is called, it should log `'Hello' + <yournamehere>` to the console.
+When the `yourGreeting` function is called, it should log `'Hello' + <yournamehere>` to the console.

 ```js
 function createGreeting() {